ambidextrous-dev/prizmdoc-k8s/README.md

 # prizmdoc-k8s

-This repo deploys Accusoft Prizmdoc Viewer (PAS) and Prizmdoc Server (PCCIS) in Kuberenetes.
+This repo deploys Accusoft Prizmdoc Viewer (PAS) and Prizmdoc Server (PCCIS) in Kubernetes.

 Jenkins Pipeline - In order to deploy, execute the pipeline and choose the ENVIRONMENT of choice, the pipeline will do the rest.